garghg/PyFaceRecGUI/README.md

 ### gui_rec.py
 Implements the GUI using PyQt5 to create a user interface for the face recognition functionality.

+## Dependencies

+- face_recognition
+- numpy
+- cv2
+- PyQt5
+- python 3.9.0

 ## Setup

 To run the application, follow these steps:

-1. Install the required libraries: face_recognition, numpy, cv2, and PyQt5.
+1. Install the required dependencies mentioned above.

-2. Install Python 3.9.0 on your system.

-3. Run face_recognition_module.py and then run gui_rec.py to run the face recognition code and the GUI respectively.
+2. Run face_recognition_module.py to start the face recognition code.
+3. Run gui_rec.py and start running the GUI respectively.

 ## Usage